leonstel/leonstel.github.io/blogs/gmap3.md

     );
 }
 ```

+Change detection follows with `state.prev[prop] !== state.current[prop]`.
+When the prop's previous state is not equal to
+its current state then some change has happened.
+It will then resume the observable stream with the latest state value of the prop.

+In the end whenever no changes has been detect for this prop it stop the stream with `NEVER`.
+`NEVER` is a constant from the Rxjs library and contains is an observable that tells the stream
+to not go any further.
+Listener won't get notified when a piped stream will prematurely `switchMap` to a `NEVER`.

 ####Addition array is equal
 One prop in my store is array, and I wanted to check if the array items has changed